 Any healthcare provider in such a role (a medical practitioner, optometrist, pharmacist, dentist, or veterinarian for example), requires DEA registration and is assigned a unique DEA registration number.
 This number provides a license to administer, research, manufacture, or dispense such controlled substances.
 In addition to the healthcare providers, the DEA register also lists legal manufacturers, distributors, importers, and exporters of such substances.
 This registration is a requirement by the federal government, as is compliance with specified regulations.

 DEA screening is comprised of three different screening processes.
 The most basic level is simply screening against the DEA Registrants list.
 The second level of screening that is available to organizations is cross-referencing against current or previous DEA criminal Cases Against Doctors or other healthcare professionals.

-Finally, there is DEA Registrants Actions screening.
+Finally, there is DEA Registrants Actions screening or DEA number lookup.
 This is the process of checking any health professional, manufacturer, distributor, pharmacies, and administering, dispensing, or prescribing agents against the DEA’s registration database to not only ensure that they have a valid and updated DEA registration number granting them legal permission to facilitate those actions, but that no complaints or legal issues have been filed against them in the past.
 The latter two screening processes, checking to see that these entities are not under DEA investigation and have no prior DEA convictions or pending lawsuits is an essential part of any healthcare provider’s basic evaluation during the hiring and employment process.